telekom-mms/sectpmctl/README.md

 #### Ubuntu release upgrades

-First upgrade to sectpmctl 1.2.0.
+First, upgrade to sectpmctl 1.2.0.
 See the [upgrade sectpmctl](#upgrade-sectpmctl) section.

 ##### Upgrade 22.04 to a newer version

-When starting a release upgrade from Ubuntu 22.04 to a newer versions, configuration files changed made by sectpmctl probably lead to the question if you keep the currently installed versions or replace the files with the package maintainer version:
+When starting a release upgrade from Ubuntu 22.04 to a newer version, configuration file changes made by sectpmctl probably lead to the question if you keep the currently installed versions or replace the files with the package maintainer version:

 - `/etc/initramfs-tools/initramfs.conf`
 - `/etc/dkms/framework.conf`

 The initramfs-tools-core `initramfs.conf` file had been changed by older versions of sectpmctl.
 This change is not done anymore, but it could still be on your system.
-The release upgrade will ask if you want to keep the currently installed version (`N`, `O` or `keep`) or replace with the package maintainer version (`Y`, `I` or `replace`).
+The release upgrade will ask if you want to keep the currently installed version (`N`, `O` or `keep`) or replace it with the package maintainer version (`Y`, `I` or `replace`).
 If you did customizations yourself to this file, you should keep the currently installed version (`N`, `O` or `keep`), otherwise select replace with the package maintainer version (`Y`, `I` or `replace`).

 The dkms `framework.conf` did not support config snippets until Ubuntu 22.10.
-Therefor sectpmctl needed to modify `framework.conf` on Ubuntu
+Therefore sectpmctl needed to modify `framework.conf` on Ubuntu
 22.04.
-The release upgrade will ask if you want to keep the currently installed version (`N`, `O` or `keep`) or replace with the package maintainer version (`Y`, `I` or `replace`).
+The release upgrade will ask if you want to keep the currently installed version (`N`, `O` or `keep`) or replace it with the package maintainer version (`Y`, `I` or `replace`).
 If you did customizations yourself to this file, you should keep the currently installed version
 (`N`, `O` or `keep`), otherwise select replace with the package maintainer version (`Y`, `I` or `replace`).

-It is no problem if you miss to select which version of this files to keep. sectpmctl and the release upgrade will boot and work correctly in both cases.
-If you did not change this files manually, you can replace them after the reboot by executing the following commands:
+It is no problem if you miss selecting which version of these files to keep. sectpmctl and the release upgrade will boot and work correctly in both cases.
+If you did not change these files manually, you can replace them after the reboot by executing the following commands:

 ```
 sudo apt install --reinstall -o Dpkg::Options::="--force-confask,confnew,confmiss" initramfs-tools-core